 - Check if the Dynatrace ID sync field in ServiceNow is

-For your Dynatrace instance to communicate with ServiceNow, you must provide ServiceNow with a list of Dynatrace IPs that will be allowed to send information to ServiceNow.
+For your Dynatrace instance to communicate with ServiceNow, you need to provide ServiceNow with a list of Dynatrace IP addresses that will be allowed to send information to ServiceNow.
 Dynatrace servers are distributed throughout various regions.
 The best way to ensure that you get the right IP addresses for your region is to look up the IP addresses by running the

 nslookup command.
 You must first create your environment in Dynatrace and then execute